kalebh5/windows-server-active-directory-lab/README.md

 ### Organizational Units

-Organizational Units were created within the `savn.local` Active Directory environment to organize domain objects.
+Organizational Units were created within the `savn.local` Active Directory environment to organize and manage domain objects.

 ### Local User Accounts

-A local user account was created and used to demonstrate local authentication on a domain-connected system.
+A local user account was created on a domain-connected Windows Server system and used to demonstrate local authentication and account management.

 ### Domain User Accounts